 the selected room and board option is the best-value decision; and

-the training is not available in the customer’s local community
+the training is not available or within a 50-mile radius in the customer’s local community.

 Paper documentation must be in the case file to confirm that the customer is enrolled in training.